Cheap overseas dental treatment

 Before undertaking such treatment, you should be aware of:

-- Many of the dental practitioners that provide treatment to such patients are
+- Many of the dental practitioners that provide treatment to such patients are practitioners that would not be able to register as dentists in Australia.

-practitioners that would not be able to register as dentists in Australia.
+- Many of the dental practitioners that provide treatment to such patients are practitioners that would not be able to register as dentists in Australia.

-practice standards but those of overseas countries, especially some Asian and Eastern European countries, are far less rigorous.
+- The infection control requirements for dentistry in Australia are of world best practice standards but those of overseas countries, especially some Asian and Eastern European countries, are far less rigorous.
 Dental treatment requires stringent infection control as it often involves surgery.
 Failure to have adequate infection control in place for dental treatment is reckless.

 - Language and culture differences may mean the practitioner who treats you may not fully understands what you want or accurately determine what you need to solve your dental problems.